 Well, it took another season and the relocation of the Wild’s top minor league affiliate, but Bulmer finally seems to have rediscovered his game.
 After scoring just four goals and three assists for seven points and a negative-18 rating in 43 regular season games for the Aeros last season, Bulmer has already surpassed his point total with a team-leading eight goals and two assists for 10 points and just a negative-1 rating in 18 games with the newly rebranded Iowa Wild this season.

 Best of all?
 He’s doing it without most of the Wild’s big young guns in the lineup.
 Granlund, Coyle and Brodin have all made the big club and likely for good.
 Nino Niederreiter wasn’t in the organization at all last year and doesn’t look likely to be sent down any time soon if at all.
 Justin Fontaine appears to be a keeper in Minnesota.
 Larsson is no longer within the organization, and Zucker and Zack Phillips are the only other big ticket prospects still playing alongside Bulmer in Des Moines.
 Pro rookie Erik Haula has also been impressive this season, but he’s currently spending some time with the big club with Granlund sidelined with a concussion.

 With Iowa lacking some serious offensive fire power between call-ups and Zucker’s seemingly numerous suspensions, Bulmer has had to be the guy for Iowa.
 What’s more, he’s been able to step up and answer the call.
 If he can keep producing consistently, there’s no reason to think he can’t get back into the good graces of the Wild brass and fan base as one of Minnesota’s premiere young players.

-Topics: Brett Bulmer
+Tags: Brett Bulmer